Owen Roberts (educator)

 Sir Owen John Roberts, JP, DL, DCL, LL.D (7 April 1835 – 6 January 1915) was a Welsh educationalist, who helped to pioneer technical education in London.
-He is also a great-grandfather of Antony Armstrong-Jones, 1st Earl of Snowdon, who was the husband of Princess Margaret.

 Early life and education

 Roberts was born at Tymawr, Clynnog, Carnarvonshire in 1835 a son of Owen Roberts, who was land agent to Thomas Assheton Smith, of Vaenol and Charles Griffiths Wynne, two of the greatest landowners in north Wales.
 His mother was Katherine, daughter of John Roberts of Castell, a respected family in the county.
 After receiving education at Tarvin Hall school in Chester, he went up to Jesus College, Oxford to read History.
 He was conferred a MA degree, and admitted to the Inner Temple, before being called to the bar in 1865.
 He joined the War Office on Pall Mall as a civil servant, but chose not to stay in the career.

 Career and later life

 Owen was appointed a director of the Improved Industrial Dwellings Association in London, and worked for many years in the Imperial Fire and Life Insurance Office.
 Roberts was asked to become Clerk to the Clothworkers' Company in 1866, largely because he was a fully qualified barrister, holding the office for over 40 years and becoming Master in 1909.
 He helped encourage the Yorkshire College at Leeds and University College, Bristol.
 A successful and active clerk he was instrumental in reviving the moribund sector.
 In 1870 the Gladstonian Education Act instructed the companies to organize greater facility for women and working-classes to expand the technical abilities.
 A bold plan was conceived to advance technical instruction by a triumvirate of company leaders, Sir William Sawyer (Drapers), Sir John Watson (Mercers) and Roberts himself.
 On New Year's Eve he gained one of many such appointments as one of three Governors of the University of North Wales for a statutory period of five years.
 The other two Sir Hugh Owen, and Dr Isambard Owen were well-known academics, also of Welsh descent whose national identity was intrinsic to the appointments.
 A regular membership of Cymmrodorion Society confirmed his own sense of Welshness.

 He supported and promoted the radical idea of women's tertiary and secondary education funding scholarships to Newnham and Girton Colleges, Cambridge, as well as St Catherine's and Somerville Colleges, Oxford.
 He was personally involved in the public subscriptions towards a laboratory at Newnham and in extending the sciences more generally to women.
 He had an intimate connection with the Society for Promotion the Training of Women.
 In 1895, although no longer honorary secretary of the Higher Education Association, he still managed to persuade the Clothworkers Hall to donate £250 towards the founding of the London School of Economics, for which the Webbs were eternally grateful.